Canon D30 vs Panasonic FZ2000

 The Panasonic FZ2000 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The Canon D30 writes its imaging data to Compact Flash cards, while the FZ2000 uses SDXC cards.
+The D30 writes its imaging data to Compact Flash cards, while the FZ2000 uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D30 and Panasonic Lumix DMC-FZ2000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ2000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the FZ2000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.